 Every settlement is different, and every plaintiff might have different wants and needs.
 To determine whether you are getting a good settlement, consider the following factors that might be implicated in your settlement negotiations.
 Review these factors with your attorney to get an idea of what your settlement should be worth.

-Compensatory Damages
+Economic Damages

-Before meeting with the defendant and their counsel to talk about a settlement, you and your lawyer should thoroughly review your compensatory damages.
+Before meeting with the defendant and their counsel to talk about a settlement, you and your lawyer should thoroughly review your economic damages.
 If you can reach a settlement that adequately covers these damages, it may be considered a good settlement.

 Duration of Your Brain Injury